Pembrokeshire walks - Lawrenny

 The high hedges suddenly reveal Garron Pill where the route swings left along the creek, and at low tide, the very sticky mud flats.
 The air was full of the chatter of oystercatchers and curlews as they comb the flats for a tasty morsel.

-Scattered with fallen and washed up trees, the high water line make a perfect place for a pit stop - sturdy branches to swing and climb on and stones to throw into the gloopy mud - before the route heads back into the ancient woodland.
+Scattered with fallen and washed up trees, the high water line makes a perfect place for a pit stop - sturdy branches to swing and climb on and stones to throw into the gloopy mud - before the route heads back into the ancient woodland.

 The trail heads up into the woodland of ancient sessile oak with their twisted boughs.
 As the path weaves its way along the shoreline: up, down and around, you catch glimpses of the estuary below and across the water to Benton Castle